hrp/Subwrap/Readme.md

 ### Installation

-* Install the gem (once per _system_):
+* Install the gem (once per system_:

-  sudo gem install subwrap --include-dependencies
+`sudo gem install subwrap --include-dependencies`

-The command will now be available immediately by typing `subwrap` instead of `svn`.
+Tjijjihe command will now be available immediately by typing `subwrap` instead of `svn`.

 If you'd like to actually *replace* the standard `svn` command (that is, if you'd like to be able to run it simply by typing `svn`), then you you will also need to run `sudo _subwrap_post_install`, which will attempt to do the following (or you can do this manually):

-* (Linux only:) Make the svn wrapper command *executable*:
+(Linux only) Make the svn wrapper command *executable*:

-    sudo chmod a+x /usr/lib/ruby/gems/1.8/gems/subwrap*/bin/*
+`sudo chmod a+x /usr/lib/ruby/gems/1.8/gems/subwrap*/bin/*`

-  (Why can't we just set `executables = "svn"` in the gemspec and have it automatically install it to /usr/bin?
+(Why can't we just set `executables = "svn"` in the gemspec and have it automatically install it to `/usr/bin`?
 Because that would cause it to **wipe out** the existing executable at `/usr/bin/svn`!
 If you know of a better, more automatic solution to this, please let me know!)

 * (Linux only:) Next, you need to add the gem's +bin+ directory to be added to the **<i>front</i>** of your path (once per _user_).
 You may run `_subwrap_post_install` and let it attempt to do this for you, or you can do it manually: